KQED (TV): Programming

 Typical weekday programming on KQED is dominated by children's programming from 6 a.m. to 2 p.m., with news and other programs running during the remainder of the day.
 The station's prime time schedule features mainly programs provided by PBS.
 On Saturdays, children's programming airs during the early morning hours, several cooking shows and other home programming airs during the late morning and afternoon hours, with movies or special programming during the evening and night hours.
 On Sundays, children's programming airs during the early morning hours, with reruns of popular shows during the daytime and prime time.
-It is one of the most-watched PBS stations in the country during prime time.
+It is one of the most-watched PBS stations in the country.

 KQED has carried the news program PBS NewsHour ever since its debut as a national program in 1975.
 The program would eventually open a West Coast bureau at KQED's studios in 1997 to extend coverage throughout the United States.
 Unlike most PBS member stations in the west, KQED airs the Eastern Edition of the NewsHour live at 3 p.m.
 PT/6 p.m.
 ET, followed by the Western Edition at 6 p.m.
 PT.

 Noteworthy KQED television productions include the first installment of Armistead Maupin's miniseries Tales of the City, Tongues Untied by Marlon Riggs, Film School Shorts, International Animation Festival hosted by Jean Marsh, and a series of programs focusing on the historic neighborhoods in San Francisco, such as The Castro and the Fillmore District.
-Most KQED San Francisco national presentations are distributed by American Public Television.
-Ongoing productions include Check, Please!
-Bay Area, Spark, This Week in Northern California, Truly CA, and QUEST.
+Most KQED national presentations are distributed by American Public Television.
+Local productions produced by KQED include Check, Please!
+Bay Area, Spark, Truly CA, and QUEST.
+KQED also produced a PBS-distributed program, The Class, a four-part docuseries on six students' journey towards their futures in higher education amid the turmoil of a pandemic year.
+Other programs produced by KQED and distributed by PBS include nature specials hosted and created by Jean-Michel Cousteau.

+News operation

+KQED-TV produced regularly scheduled news programming from 1963 to 2023 on television.